r0ckwav3/cs263/writeup.typ

 Each benchmark was run with `B.ref` set to all four reference types, run simultaneously to control for external factors affecting performance.
 The results for $N = 1,000,000,000$ are described in @benchmark_results.
 For the "Destroy" test, I specifically wanted to test the performance of moving from the `LIVE` state through the state machine to `DEAD`.
 Since testing this neccisarily also involved creating a reference, I also plotted the difference of the destroy and create tests to see if the performance difference could be accounted for by the creation time involved.

 These times reflect what we expect from the implementation.
 Creating a strong, unowned, or unsafe reference reference take the same amount of time since they behave very similarly.
-Creating a weak pointer allocates the side table entry, so it takes significantly longer.
+Creating a weak reference allocates the side table entry, so it takes significantly longer.
 Similary for Destroy, the strong, unowned, and unsafe cases all are moving through the `DEINITING`, `DEINITED` and `DEAD` states, albiet at different points in execution, so we expect them to all take a similar amount of time.
-Weak pointers must move move through the `FREED` state and also deallocate the side table, so they take more time, even when the extra creation time is factored out.
+Weak references must move move through the `FREED` state and also deallocate the side table, so they take more time, even when the extra creation time is factored out.

 The most surprising result to me personally is that the dereference time is similar across all reference types.
-I would expect that weak pointers would be slightly slower since they need to load the side table and then load the actual object based on the side table entry's pointer.
+I would expect that weak references would be slightly slower since they need to load the side table and then load the actual object based on the side table entry's pointer.
 However, what the benchmarking shows is that they are the slowest, but by a nearly undetectable amount.

 = Process
 At the start of this project, I had some prior experience with Swift, but hadn't fully explored the language.
 I chose Swift because it was a language that was created with mobile development in mind and I wanted to see how that affected the design of the runtime.